Acupuncture, Moxibustion, Cupping

 For many people Ear acupuncture became famous as a supportive therapy in the treatment of addictions and in the treatment of obesity and eating disorders.

 Moxibustion is the name for a treatment where acupuncture points or other parts of the body are warmed by smoldering dried mugwort (moxa).

-It acts warming and opening and thus promotes the flow of qi-energy and blood and dissolves cold that has entered the body.
+It acts warming and opening and thus promotes the flow of qi-energy and blood and can dissolve cold that has entered the body.